Kara0016/Welcome-Bot/README.md

 **Installation**

-To start you need to install the dependencies.
+To start, you need to install node >=16.
+Then you need to install the dependencies.
 To do this, run `npm i` in a terminal.

 **Configuration**

-First you have to fill in the TOKEN in the config.json file.
+First you have to rename `config.exemple.json` to `config.json` and fill in the TOKEN in the config.json file.
 To find this token go to the [developer portal](https://discord.com/developers/applications).
 Then you have to modify the messages that the bot will send in the index.js file.

 **Launch**